-Around 1.4 million Americans are diagnosed with diabetes every year.
-A diabetes diagnosis can certainly change your life, and half the battle is learning how to live with your diagnosis.
+It’s stunning, but around 1.5 million Americans are diagnosed with diabetes every year.
+Yes, a diabetes diagnosis can certainly change your life, and half the battle is learning how to live with your diagnosis.
 Adjusting your diet can make all the difference when it comes to managing your diabetes.
-Certain foods have the power to reduce inflammation, lower blood sugar levels and reduce insulin resistance to help your body fight back.
+Certain foods have the power to reduce inflammation, lower blood sugar levels, and reduce insulin resistance to help your body fight back.
+(1)

 Here are seven foods that fight back against diabetes:

 Olive Oil is considered one of the healthiest monounsaturated fats to include in your diet.
 For one thing, it’s rich in antioxidants that help protect the heart by fighting off free radicals.
 In addition, olive oil helps reduce fasting blood glucose levels.
 Olive oil may help with prevention and treatment of type 2 diabetes, so don’t be afraid to add a little to your diet – but on salads or steamed veggies.
 Avoid cooking with it, as the valuable nutrients will be lost.
 (2)